xian-ran/prestackPro-Manual/algorithm_documentation/interpretation-processing/the-well-tie-window.md

 ![](/assets/209_Interpretation.png)

 **Configuration **enables you to change the data selected \(e.g. choose a different $$V_p$$ log or seismic volume\).
 **Saving a session** will save the current display and the data selection.
-Multiple sessions may be saved with different names.
+Multiple sessions may be saved with different names.7
 **Save** gives the user the option to save specific groups of data or individual items \(including T/D tables and wavelets\) into the project.

 ![](/assets/210_Interpretation.png)

+**Bookmark current state **will save the current display and state of all modules and of the main window.
+By restoring it allows you to get back to a state you were previously happy with.
+All saved states contain a history.
+The saved state are deleted when Well Tie is closed.
+The initial state is saved just after the initialization and can be restored at any time.

 **Well Tie Functions**